 Kamchatka is home to the Vilyuchinsk submarine missile carrier base.
 The Ministry of Defense facility is located in the city of Vilyuchinsk of the same name on the shore of Avacha Bay, 25 km southwest of the city of Petropavlovsk-Kamchatsky.

-Earlier www1.ru reported that India wanted to speed up the supply of S-400 Triumph air defense systems from Russia.
+Earlier www1.ru reported that India wants to speed up deliveries of the S-400 Triumph air defense system from Russia.

 Read more materials:

-There are no "blind" spots: strategic Voronezh radar stations have taken up combat duty
+There are no "blind" zones: strategic Voronezh radar stations have taken up combat duty

-Uralvagonzavod has increased the production of new T-90M Proryv tanks to 300 units per year
+Uralvagonzavod has increased the production of new T-90M Proryv to 300 units per year

 Now on home